mangosArchives/serverZero_Rel19/src/bindings/scripts/docs/SQL_guide.md

 * Updates/rXXXX_mangos.sql
 +
-This file contains the changes that should be done with the patch to the world-databse +
+This file contains the changes that should be done with the patch to the world-database +
 * Updates/rXXXX_scriptdev2.sql
 +